RSDKModding/RSDK-Modding-Wiki/RSDKv3/Functions/Animations-Sprites/SpriteFrame/README.md

-# EditFrame
+# SpriteFrame

 ## Description
-Edits pivots, width, height and sheet coordinates of a spriteFrame with matching `id`.
+Adds a Sprite with the specified values.

 ## Parameters

-- `id`
-The ID of the spriteFrame to edit
 - `xPivot`
 The horizontal offset of the sprite, negative values will move it to the left, while positive values will move it to the right
 - `yPivot`